Northern Mariana Islands Senate

 The Northern Mariana Islands Senate is the upper house of the Northern Mariana Islands Commonwealth Legislature.
 The Senate consists of nine senators representing three senatorial districts (Saipan & the Northern Islands, Tinian & Aguijan, and Rota), each a multi-member constituency with three senators.

 Maria Frica Pangelinan was the first woman to serve in the Senate.

 Vacancies

 In the event of a vacancy that occurs less than two years before the end of the Senator's term, the Governor of the Northern Mariana Islands appoints the runner-up of the most recent election.
 Should that individual decline, the next highest vote getting, unsuccessful candidate become the prospective appointee.
 Should all the previous candidate's decline, the Governor would then choose an eligible citizen for consideration.
 In the event a vacancy occurs more than two years before the next scheduled election, a special election is held.

-Senators of the 23rd Commonwealth Legislature
+Senators of the 24th Commonwealth Legislature

-In the 2022 general election, a coalition of Democrats and Independents won a majority of seats in the Northern Mariana Islands Senate.
-When the 23rd Commonwealth Legislature convened on January 9, 2023, it elected Edith DeLeon Guerrero its President, Donald Manglona its Vice President, and Corina Magofna its floor leader.
+In the 24th Commonwealth Legislature, the majority caucus consists of four Republicans and three allied independent lawmakers.
+Karl King-Nabors became President of the Senate after Dennis C. Mendiola was elevated to lieutenant governor after the death of Arnold Palacios.
+Corina Magofna became Vice President in July 2025.
+Since the start of the 24th Commonwealth Legislature, Francisco Q. Cruz and Donald M. Manglona have served as legislative secretary and Floor Leader respectively.
+Ronnie M. Calvo is a member of the majority caucus.
+As of August 2025, eight of the nine senators make up the majority caucus as all Senators except Celina Babauta are either committee chairs or in a leadership position.